Bharath-S-J/Bharath-S-J/Readme.md

 Responsive task manager built with **React**, **Firebase**, and **Vite** featuring authentication, real-time sync, notifications, and minimal UI.

+> ℹ️ **Note**: All core features work in the live demo.
+However, the **email reminder** functionality requires a backend server and is currently unavailable in this version.

 **Key Features:**
 - Email and Google OAuth authentication
 - Add, edit, delete, and track task completion